JuliaDSP/Wavelets.jl/README.md

 * 2nd generation wavelets by lifting (periodic and general type including orthogonal and biorthogonal).
 Included lifting schemes are currently only for Haar and Daubechies (under development).
 A new lifting scheme can be easily constructed by users.
 The current implementation of the lifting transforms is 10x faster than the filter transforms.

-* Denoising and thresholding functions and utilities.
+* Denoising and thresholding functions and utilities, e.g. TI denoising by cycle spinning, noise estimation, matching pursuit.
 See example code and image below.

-* Wavelet utilities e.g. indexing and size calculation, scaling and wavelet functions computation, test functions, up and down sampling, filter mirrors, coefficient counting, inplace circshifts, and more
+* Wavelet utilities e.g. indexing and size calculation, scaling and wavelet functions computation, test functions, up and down sampling, filter mirrors, coefficient counting, inplace circshifts, and more.

-* Plotting/visualization utilities for 1-d and 2-d signals
+* Plotting/visualization utilities for 1-d and 2-d signals.

 Rouchly 20x speedup and 50x less memory usage than [this](https://github.com/tomaskrehlik/Wavelets) implementation of `dwt`.
 Loosely inspired by [this](https://github.com/tomaskrehlik/Wavelets) and [this](http://statweb.stanford.edu/~wavelab).